 You hear all the time that giving kids choices is the way to go.
 But what if it backfires?
-Here’s when and how to offer choices effectively.
+Here’s why giving kids choices doesn’t always work.

 My son woke up cranky, dragging himself through his morning routine.
 He complained about his oatmeal and lay limp as I got him dressed for school.
 He balked when he had to stop assembling his puzzles so we could leave the house on time.
 And when it was time to put on a jacket, he refused.